Want to win more new clients? Put some extra effort into your marketing agency's SEO proposals!

 To set these types of goals, you'll want to have a general idea of what you know you can achieve based on past clients you've worked with.
 Don't just grab numbers and goals out of thin air!

-It is also helpful to get access to their Google Analytics account or have a rough estimate of their current traffic prior to sending the proposal.
+It is also helpful to get access to their Google Analytics account or have a rough estimate of their current organic traffic prior to sending the SEO project proposal.
 This will give you a benchmark to set the goals.

 5. Project Timeline

 SEO takes time, but many people don't know that.
-Include a timeline in your proposal so the client knows when they can expect to see results.
+Include a timeline in your SEO proposal template so the client knows when they can expect to see results.

 6. Investment